 Why I Bought an Apartment and Why You Should Consider Doing So Too?

-I decided not to stand anymore messy roommates so I terminated the contract of that one and lived with my friends or relatives – or in a hotel while visiting the university over night.
-It was fine for couple months but since I still have three more years to go I had to figure out something else for the rest of the time.
+I decided not to stand anymore messy roommates.
+Thus I terminated the contract of that one and lived with my friends or relatives – or in a hotel while visiting the university over night.
+It was fine for a couple months.
+However, I still have three more years to go so I had to figure out something for the rest of the time.

 Above: Celebrating the new home of mine with a piece of raspberry white chocolate cheesecake

-You should definitely consider this option if you’re staying in one city more than 2 years and you also have a job with decent income – especially if that city is growing and/or there is a university it’s good idea to invest in an apartment.
+You should definitely consider this option if you’re staying in one city more than 2 years and you also have a job with decent income.
+Investing in an apartment is especially good idea if the city is growing and/or there is a university.
 The interests are really low at the moment so loan is quite cheap.
 Also, you can always rent or sell the apartment in case you have to move somewhere else.

 Are you guys interested in a longer post about where to buy and what kind of apartment is good investment?
 I’ve read quite much about this topic and I’d love to share my tips with you guys!